eric-guerrero/UCSB_SeeStarIII_Autonomous/README.md

 - The purpose of this Git repository is to actively test, modify, and document any changes of SeeStar code starting from the beginning of   Summer 2019

-* Currently being managed by Eric Guerrero at University of California, Santa Barbara.